jenniferoakes/fee-testing/README.md

 # Front End Testing

-This repo is a practice area for testing front end JavaScript code.
+This repo is a practice area for unit testing for front end JavaScript code.

 With this assignment, I will practice setting up a testing environment and writing unit tests for my code.
 By the end of the assignment, I am planning on being able to create accurate infrastructure for testing.
 My goal is to begin writing tests by reading existing code files and understand what is happening.